mongodb/docs/source/tutorial/deploy-geographically-distributed-replica-set.rst

   - ``mongodb3.example.net``

   Configure DNS names appropriately, *or* set up your systems' ``/etc/host`` file to reflect this configuration.
+Ensure that one system (e.g. ``mongodb2.example.net``) resides in Site B. Host all other hosts systems in Site A.

-- One of the hosts above (e.g. ``mongodb4.example.net``) will be an arbiter node, and can run on a system that is also used for an application server or some other shared purpose.
+- One host (e.g. ``mongodb3.example.net``) will be an ":term:`arbiter`"
+  and can run on a system that is also used for an application server or some other shared purpose.

 - There are three possible architectures for this replica set: